 Date last reviewed:

-The terms vaccine, vaccination, and immunization are used across this website.
+The terms vaccine, vaccination, and immunization are used throughout this website.
 Understanding what these terms mean and the difference between them can be helpful.

 Vaccine